 What is Yaw Control?

 The rudder, placed on the vertical tail at the back of the aircraft, is responsible for controlling the plane’s direction.
 The aft section of the vertical tail is formed by the rudder, which also functions as a flap.
-It is possible to generate a yawing moment about the aircarft’s center of gravity by rotating the flap, which will cause a change in the sidewards force.
+It is possible to generate a yawing moment about the aircraft’s center of gravity by rotating the flap, which will cause a change in the sidewards force.

 A pilot will employ the rudder to compensate for the adverse yaw when rolling into a turn.
 When turning to the left the pilot will put in slightly more left pedal to stop the adverse yaw pulling the nose to the right.
-If the pilot puts in the correct amount of rudder using the pedals the nose will remain centered and is refered to as Flying in Trim or a Coordinated Turn.
+If the pilot puts in the correct amount of rudder using the pedals the nose will remain centered and is referred to as Flying in Trim or a Coordinated Turn.

 In the case of crosswind landings or asymmetric power control, the aircraft’s rudder is also employed to counteract adverse yaw.